- April 16, 2025

 - , 13:30

-The Aspen Institute Germany is excited to announce its event called “Guarantor of Security or Unnecessary Risk: Should American Nuclear Weapons in Germany Be Reassessed?” on April 16, 2025 in cooperation with Initiative junger Transatlantiker e.V. and Gesellschaft für Sicherheitspolitik e.V., Sektion Berlin.
-It will address whether Germany and Europe should continue to rely on the United States as the central nuclear power within NATO, or if a European alternative must be developed to free themselves from this dependency.
-The debate will take the form of an “Oxford-Style Debate,” with two teams facing each other and discussing this topic with the help of a moderator.
-The younger generation is also represented to ensure diversity of perspectives within the teams.
-Each team will advocate for a specific argument.
-Throughout the debate, the goal is to convince the audience of the team’s position.
-Team 1 will argue that the stationing of American nuclear weapons in Germany should be maintained as an essential part of the transatlantic alliance and European security strategy.
-They will emphasize that despite diplomatic tensions, the United States remains an indispensable actor in the nuclear deterrence architecture, ensuring closer cooperation and nuclear deterrence.
-Team 2, on the other hand, advocates for Germany and its European partners to free themselves from nuclear dependency on the United States.
-They will argue that uncertainties regarding the reliability of the United States as an alliance partner make it necessary to develop a purely European security strategy, with France as a model for greater European autonomy in nuclear weapons policy.
-The discussion will be conducted in English and the audience will have the opportunity to ask questions and vote for their preferred position before and after the debate.
-Aspen Germany looks forward to an interesting debate!
+The Aspen Institute Germany was pleased to host the event “Guarantor of Security or Unnecessary Risk: Should American Nuclear Weapons in Germany Be Reassessed?” on April 16, 2025 in cooperation with Initiative Junger Transatlantiker e.V. and Gesellschaft für Sicherheitspolitik e.V., Sektion Berlin.
+The event addressed whether Germany and Europe should continue to rely on the United States as the central nuclear power within NATO, or if a European alternative must be developed to free themselves from this dependency.
+The debate took the form of an “Oxford-Style Debate,” with two teams facing each other and discussing this topic with the help of a moderator.
+The younger generation was also represented to ensure diversity of perspectives within the teams.
+Each team advocated for a specific argument.
+Throughout the debate, the goal was to convince the audience of the team’s position.
+Team 1 argued that the stationing of American nuclear weapons in Germany should be maintained as an essential part of the transatlantic alliance and European security strategy.
+They emphasized that despite diplomatic tensions, the United States remains an indispensable actor in the nuclear deterrence architecture, ensuring closer cooperation and nuclear deterrence.
+Team 2, on the other hand, advocated for Germany and its European partners to free themselves from nuclear dependency on the United States.
+They argued that uncertainties regarding the reliability of the United States as an alliance partner make it necessary to develop a purely European security strategy, with France as a model for greater European autonomy in nuclear weapons policy.
+The audience had the opportunity to ask questions and vote for their preferred position before and after the debate.
+Thank you to all participants for an interesting debate!